g-haine/phraise/docs/about.md

 This site is a **bibliographic survey** dedicated to research on **port-Hamiltonian systems**.
 The goal is to provide an **exhaustive collection of papers** to help researchers stay informed about the latest advancements, identify potential research gaps, and foster collaborations.

-The site is **automatically updated** at regular intervals to reflect newly published works.
+The site is **updated at regular intervals** to reflect newly published works.

 ## **Scope & Methodology**